 “Thus says the LORD of hosts: Peoples shall yet come, even the inhabitants of many cities.
 The inhabitants of one city shall go to another, saying, ‘Let us go at once to entreat the favor of the LORD and to seek the LORD of hosts; I myself am going.’
 Many peoples and strong nations shall come to seek the LORD of hosts in Jerusalem and to entreat the favor of the LORD.”

 This passage is packed with a little systematic theology.
 We have a word from the Lord, “Thus says the Lord.”
 We have a word about salvation, “People will yet come.”
-We have a word about evangelism, “The inhabitants of one city shall go to another, saying.”
-We have a word about prayer, “Let us go at once to entreat the favor of the Lord.”
+We have a word about evangelism, “The inhabitants of one city shall go to another, saying…” We have a word about prayer, “Let us go at once to entreat the favor of the Lord.”
 We have a word about the Church, “Many peoples and strong nations shall come and seek the Lord.”
 All of this is built within the context of a still future time, a time that you and I long for even now.

-Imbedded in the essence of Zechariah 8:20-22 is the driver of prayer, a relationship with God, union with the Creator.
+Imbedded in the essence of Zechariah 8:20-22 is the driver of prayer, a relationship with God, and union with the Creator.
 Zechariah 3:8-10 and 6:12-13 talk about a Righteous Branch, who is God’s servant.
-All people will be united to one another under His vine.
+All people will be united with one another under His vine.
 They will all be grafted together.
 That Branch will build the temple of God with the help of those who are far off.
-The days will come where there will be nothing but praise and worship, peace and joy.
+The days will come when there will be nothing but praise and worship, peace and joy.
 How will this come to God’s people?
 Zechariah 4:6-7 answers, “Not by might, nor by power, but my Spirit, says the Lord of hosts…And he shall bring forward the top stone amid shouts of ‘Grace, grace to it!’”
 O glory!
 That Branch is Jesus Christ and that temple is the Church.

-A Sobering Thought About Our Lack of Prayer
+A Sobering Thought about Our Lack of Prayer

 If prayer is a symbol of our unity with Christ and one another, could our lack of enthusiasm about prayer be a symbol of a lack of unity with Christ and one another?